-Statistical computations are performed with AGATE Statistical Analysis Program (ASAP) when pooling across environments is permissible according to working draft CMH-17 Rev G guidelines.
+Statistical computations are performed with AGATE Statistical Analysis Program (ASAP) when pooling across environments is permissible according to CMH-17-1G guidelines.
 If pooling is not permissible, a single point analysis using STAT-17 is performed for each environmental condition with sufficient test results.
-If the data does not meet the working draft CMH-17 Rev G requirements for a single point analysis, estimates are created by a variety of methods depending on which is most appropriate for the dataset available.
+If the data does not meet the CMH-17-1G requirements for a single point analysis, estimates are created by a variety of methods depending on which is most appropriate for the dataset available.
 Specific procedures used are presented in the individual sections where the data is presented.